jonnysmillie/project-resources/bug-report.md

 # Bug Report
-## A bug is an error, fault or flaw in a website.
+## A bug is an error, fault, or flaw in a website.
 Please report any bugs you are aware of.

-When is a bug not a bug?
-When it's a feature.
+Q: _When is a bug not a bug?_

+A: _When it's a feature._

 ---